devopsyuva/kubernetes_latest_manifest/Kubernetes/02-Pods/workflow.md

 ## How to create a POD using YAML (declarative)
 - Now lets see how we can define out desired state of the POD by defining YAML and create it.
+- Refer topic "01-sample-nginx.yaml" file for more examples
 ```
 #YAML file to create POD with single container
 root@controlplane:~# cat pods/nginx.yaml